open-mmlab/mmengine/docs/en/advanced_tutorials/basedataset.md

 **Notice:**

 The `ClassBalancedDataset` wrapper assumes that the wrapped dataset class supports the `get_cat_ids(idx)` method, which returns a list.
 The list contains the categories of  `data_info` given by 'idx'.
-The usuage is as follows:
+The usage is as follows:

 ```python
 from mmengine.dataset import BaseDataset, ClassBalancedDataset